 Sincerely in Christ,

-St. Gregory the Great Mission in Louisville has begun uploading homilies by Archbishop Myers.
+St. Gregory the Great Mission in Louisville has begun uploading homilies by the Superior General.
 They can be viewed here.

 May the memory of those who died in the Manchester bombing be eternal.
 May God bless those who have been injured or in any way affected by the bombing.
 Holy Mass will be offered in the Archiepiscopal Chapel for the repose of the souls of those who died and for the living who need care, support and healing, both of body and mind.